 Labor Lawyer in Nantes

-Labor Law and Social Security Law
+Employment and Social Security Law

 These two areas are closely linked in practice: a difficult work situation often has an impact on one’s health, and vice versa.